nozomiyamada/deploy_test/README.md

-# Deployment Example
+# Flask Application Deployment Example

-- create a web application for Thai text analysis, e.g. tokenization, word embeddings
+- create a web application for Thai text analysis, e.g. tokenization, word embeddings by using `Flask`
+- deploy the application to website

 Free Hosting Services